 3. The wood has not been properly seasoned.
 If your wood is green, technically you are burning almost 40% of your woodpile just to burn off the moisture in your wood!

-4. If your wood isn't properly seasoned, you will likely have thick layers of creosote inside your boiler.
+4. If your wood isn't properly seasoned, you will likely have thick layers of creosote inside your outdoor wood burning boiler.
 You should remove those layers of creosote by tossing a creosote stick into your firebox once per week.
 Get creosote sticks at OutdoorBoiler.com.

 5. The next culprit is insulation in your furnace.
 If you will feel warmth when you touch the skin or roof of your furnace, you may need to upgrade your insulation.

-6. Next, check your underground pipe for heat loss.
+6. Be sure you use ONLY our proprietary Heat Mizer Brand underground insulated PEX.
+If you think you may be losing heat underground with an inferior insulated PEX brand, check your underground pipe for heat loss.
 You may want to perform a “Delta-T” test which is simply a measurement of how much heat is lost in your underground pipes.
 Click HERE for instructions on how to perform this easy test.
-If you have low-quality underground pipe, we can help you fix that in the Spring.
+If you have a low-quality underground pipe, we can help you fix that in the Spring.

 7. Ash Maintenance – If the level of the ash in your furnace is too high, this kills the efficiency of your furnace and far too much of your heat will just go out the chimney.